Chelsoconn/170/application_HTTP.md

     - This might be the HTML of the webpage, or the raw data of any files being requested, such as images, videos, or audio files
     - The body contains the data that is being transmitted in an HTTP message and is optional.
 In other words, an HTTP message can be sent with an empty body.
 When used, the body can contain HTML, images, audio and so on.
 You can think of the body as the letter enclosed in an envelope, to be posted.

 It's critical to understand that when using a browser, the browser hides a lot of the underlying HTTP request/response cycle from you.
-Your browser issued the initial `POST` request, got a response with a `Location` header, then issued another request without any action from you, then displayed the response from that second request.
-Once again, if you were using a pure HTTP tool, you'd see the `Location` response header from the first `POST` request, but the tool would not automatically issue a second request for you.
-(Some HTTP tools have this ability, if you check the "automatically follow redirects" option.)